SubramanyaKS/DSA/README.md

 ### DSA Practise

-this is my practise of DSA Problems
+this is my practise of DSA Problems.

+Thanks for GeeksforGeeks and Takeuforward for clear explaination of concepts and understating of code.